Pench Mowgli Trek

 - Once you’re able to run 5 km, increase your pace day by day.

-- You must be able to run 5 km in 45 mins consistently for at least 2 weeks before the trek.
+- it is recommended that you must be able to run 5 km in 38 mins consistently for at least 2 weeks before the trek.

 This trek requires at least 6-8 weeks of preparation.
 The longer, the better.
 So plan your trek soon and start preparing.